 We are always striving to add features to simplify the experience of our customers using Qubole Data Service (QDS).
-One of the major feature asks which has come up time and again is the ability to design queries and save them in a design time repository.
+One of the major features asks which has come up time and again is the ability to design queries and save them in a design-time repository.
 This concept would allow the separation of design time artifacts from runtime and would allow developers to manage their query and command definitions as a first-class object in QDS.
 We are very happy to announce that we now support this functionality with Saved Queries!

 The major features of Saved Queries are listed below: